Honus Wagner Rookie Card

 - After retirement, Wagner was a hitting coach for the Pirates for 39 years.

-ROOKIE CARD OF HALL OF FAMER HONUS WAGNER
+OFFICIAL ROOKIE CARD OF HOF HONUS WAGNER

 The T206 is the most collected set of the prewar era.
 It’s a 524 card set and features many Hall of Famers.
 The cards were inserted into packs of 16 different brands of tobacco all owned and manufactured by the American Tobacco Company.
 This is a benchmark set in the world of sports card collecting.
 Iconic and Americana and because of its many variations has lots of hobby appeal.